BDhanush/Network-Visualizer-Language/readme.md

 ##### How to run:

 1. Type out the input in file "input.txt". <br>
-2. Run the "run.sh" bash file. <br>
+2. Run the "run.sh" bash file using the following command on your terminal. <br>
+   `bash run.sh`
    Refer to the keywords section for syntax. <br>

 run.sh